makevoid/mkv-thegrid/Readme.md

 You can create a website from just content (links + metadata) with a shell command + some clicks in thegrid app

-other notes:

-`auth.coffee` used for login (source repo of the original auth.coffee vendored in this repo: https://github.com/the-grid/apidocs/blob/master/code-examples/coffeescript/auth.coffee ) ---> command: grid (needs alias to be installed, otherwise ruby grid_mkv.rb)

 ----